The Mass & the Sacred

 • Luke 22:19

-• Catechism of the Council of Trent, Part II (The Sacrifice of the Mass)
+• Catechism of the Council of Trent (Part II — The Mass)

 • Council of Trent (Session 22)